How to write user documentation

 To find the tasks and the procedures that people do:

 Write one or more procedures for each person.
-Do not write a process (a description of how a system operates).
-Read more in this case study (www.techscribe.co.uk/techw/improving-user-instructions.htm).
+Do not write a process.
+Read more in 'Case study: improving instructions'.

 Structure and content

 A user guide is primarily about work procedures.
-It tells people how to use the software to do a job.
+A user guide tells people how to use software to do a job.
 A user guide answers the question, "how do I…?"
 If there is much conceptual information to read, supply a user guide as printed documentation or in a printable format such as a PDF file.

 When you create a document, do one or more of the following:

-You are an expert who knows the terms (jargon), assumptions, and shortcuts in the subject area.
+You are an expert who knows the terms, the assumptions, and the shortcuts in the subject area.
 Do not make logical jumps that non-experts do not understand.
 Possibly, you must 'state the obvious', because the audience does not know the subject.
 However, do not give information that is not necessary.
-If a single sentence is sufficient, do not include a page of screen shots.
+If one sentence is sufficient, do not include a page of screenshots.

 Summary

 You cannot please all the users all the time.
-However, with a careful evaluation of the typical users and the tasks that they do, you can create high-quality documentation that fulfils most users' requirements.
-This high-quality documentation will decrease your support costs and increase your reputation.
+However, with a careful evaluation of the typical users and the tasks that they do, you can create excellent documentation that helps most users.
+This documentation will decrease your support costs and increase your reputation.

 See also